simonw/llm/docs/help.md

   Embed text and store or return the result

 Options:
-  -i, --input FILENAME            File to embed
+  -i, --input PATH                File to embed
   -m, --model TEXT                Embedding model to use --store                         Store the text itself in the database -d, --database FILE
-  -c, --content TEXT              Content to embed --metadata TEXT                 JSON object metadata to store -f, --format [json|blob|base64|hex]
+  -c, --content TEXT              Content to embed --binary                        Treat input as binary data --metadata TEXT                 JSON object metadata to store -f, --format [json|blob|base64|hex]
                                   Output format